Have you ever found yourself troubleshooting strange network conflicts or security issues in your Docker environment?

 docker network create --subnet=10.10.0.0/16 --gateway=10.10.0.1 my_custom_network

-Then when running containers, you can connect them to this network:
+When running containers, attach them to your custom network:

 docker run --network=my_custom_network --ip=10.10.0.2 -d nginx

-This method gives you precise control over container IP addresses.
+This approach gives you precise control over container IPs and keeps configurations isolated between projects.

 docker stop my_container